kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_commit_snyk.md

 ---
 title: "kosli report evidence commit snyk"
+experimental: false
 ---

 # kosli report evidence commit snyk

 ## Synopsis

-Report Snyk evidence for a commit in Kosli flows.
+Report Snyk vulnerability scan evidence for a commit in Kosli flows.
-Scan results .json file is parsed.
-If there no vulnerabilities detected the evidence is reported as compliant.
+The --scan-results .json file is parsed.
+If no vulnerabilities are detected the evidence is reported as compliant.
 Otherwise the evidence is reported as non-compliant.

 ```shell